 Controls for the refrigerator and freezer are in the refrigerator.
-When you plug in the refrigerator for the first time:
+When the refrigerator is plugged in for the first time:

-Set the Refrigerator Control to 3.
-Refrigerator Control adjustments range from 1 (warmest) to 5 (coldest).

-- 2. Set the Freezer Control to B. Freezer Control adjustments range from - A (warmest) to C (coldest). - Give the refrigerator time to cool down completely before adding food.
+- Set the Refrigerator Control to 3.
+Refrigerator Control adjustments range from 1 (warmest) to 5 (coldest). - Set the Freezer Control to B. Freezer Control adjustments range from A (warmest) to C (coldest). - Give the refrigerator time to cool down completely before adding food.
 This may take several hours.

 The settings indicated above should be correct for normal, household refrigerator usage.
-The controls are set correctly when milk or juice is as cold as you like and when ice cream is firm.
-If you need to adjust these settings, see "Changing the control settings" on page 9.
+The controls will be set correctly when milk or juice is as cold as you like and when ice cream is firm.
+If you need to adjust these settings, see "Changing the control settings" on page 8.